voteagora/liquid-delegator/README.md

 ### Authority chains

 When a user votes via Alligator, they need to construct an authority chain off-chain and send it with their request (similar to Uniswap routing).
-This way Alligator can only store the essential information and pushes the complexity of finding the most benefitial chain.
+This way Alligator can only store the essential information and pushes the complexity of finding the most beneficial chain.

 The authority chain can be constructed by listening to on-chain subdelegation events and reconstructing graphs.
 It's possible there will be a few authority chains available to the same user with different constraints.